Product analysis

 Shawbrook Bank Limited · Consumer Credit

-For the reasons I’ve set out my final decision is that I don’t uphold this complaint.
-Under the rules of the Financial Ombudsman Service, I’m required to ask Mr O to accept or reject my decision before 5 March 2026.
+I do not uphold this complaint.
+Under the rules of the Financial Ombudsman Service, I’m required to ask Mrs C and Mr S to accept or reject my decision before 19 May 2026.

 View source decision